Aaliyahhh25/Restaurant_Point_Of_Sales_System_Java/README.md

-# Restaurant_Point_Of_Sales_System_Java
+🍽️ Restaurant Point of Sales System (Java)
-This is a small project I worked on during my early years in college.
-It is a system that allows customers to browse, order, and pay online while allowing the restaurant or business to keep track of sales.
+This is a small Java-based project I developed during my early college years — a Restaurant Point of Sales (POS) System that allows customers to browse, order, and pay online, while enabling restaurant staff to manage orders and track sales.

-Used:
+🛠️ Technologies Used:
-- Java (including GUI), mySQL (phpMyAdmin)

-For Customers:
+Java (with GUI)

+MySQL via phpMyAdmin

+👥 Customer Features:
-- can add or remove dish/es in their order
+Add or remove items from their order

-- view menu and the promos
+View menu and available promotions

-- calculate the total amount of their order
+See a detailed order summary with item prices and total cost

-- print order and receipt
+Print order and receipt

-For Admin:
+🧑‍💼 Admin Features:
-- manage stock
+Manage stock inventory

-- view sales report (best and least seller)
+Generate and view sales reports

+Identify best- and least-selling items

 Sample Video of the System: